 Writing a business plan is not always something for which business owners make the time.
 With the constant influx of daily issues that need attending, this is certainly an understandable choice.
 Many businesses have limited resources that need to be employed as efficiently and effectively as possible.

 Creating a plan, however, can dramatically increase a venture’s chances of success.
 Some studies have shown that businesses that utilize a business plan are as much as 30% more successful.

 In fact, one of the best things that a business owner or executive can do is to create a detailed business plan to use as an ongoing guide.

 Planning is one of the most important parts of running a business, no matter whether it is a large multinational corporation trying to plan an expansion or a small business launching an exciting new product.

 It is easy to start a project, but without careful planning it is like setting off on a journey to an unknown destination without a roadmap.
 You might manage to make it to your destination eventually, but don’t be surprised if you get really lost on the way!From NASDAQ

-Business plans are not just for investors or your banker.
+Business plans are not just for investors or bankers.
 They’re not just for when you’re looking for financing.
-Business plans are key to the success of any venture.
+They are key to the success of any venture.
 Creating a plan provides numerous benefits, all of which can help you meet your goals.

-- Writing a business plan forces you to think through every aspect of your business.
+- Writing a plan forces you to think through every aspect of your business.
 This results in asking questions that you may not otherwise ask and gaining a more realistic view of your vision.

 - Putting your plan on paper makes it easier to communicate your vision to others, be it other members of your team or external parties.
-Articulating your vision along with your goals is critical to enlisting the support you’ll need to achieve them.
+Articulating your vision along with your goals is critical to enlist the support you’ll need to achieve them.

 - If you plan to look for funding, private investors and financial institutions with both require a business plan to even consider providing financial support.